 A virtual colonoscopy uses computed tomography (CT) scanning to screen for polyps and masses in the colon.
 Radiologists interpret these images and report on the findings.
 If the radiologist discovers any polyps or masses in the virtual colonoscopy scan, the patient may need to have a traditional colonoscopy to remove them.

-Because insurance coverage for virtual colonoscopy as routine screening is not universal in Connecticut, Yale Medicine performs the procedure mostly in cases where a traditional colonoscopy is not possible.
+Because insurance coverage for virtual colonoscopy is not universal in Connecticut, Yale Medicine performs the procedure mostly in cases where a traditional colonoscopy is not possible.
 This may be because the patient has twists and turns in the colon.
 Other people have problems with sedation, or they take medication such as blood thinners that make traditional colonoscopy risky.

 How does Yale Medicine stand out in its diagnosis and treatment of colorectal cancer?

 When a patient is diagnosed with colorectal cancer, Yale Medicine surgeons treat it using the latest minimally invasive and traditional surgical approaches.
-They draw upon the expertise of multiple specialists, including oncologists, geneticists, gastroenterologists and radiologists.
+They draw upon the expertise of multiple specialists, including oncologists, geneticists, gastroenterologists, and radiologists.

 As an academic medical center, Yale Medicine has pathologists who are subspecialists in gastroenterology.
 They are regularly asked to review diagnoses from community hospitals and other medical centers that do not have these subspecialists on staff.
 Our pathology team also offers molecular tumor profiling, where they analyze DNA and other biological characteristics of tumor tissue samples.
 This genetic testing has become increasingly important in providing personalized cancer treatment, including determining the type of medication a patient should get.

 Dr. Reddy says surgeons who perform high numbers of a particular surgery tend to have better results than those who perform them less frequently.
 Yale Medicine surgeons perform one of the largest volumes of colorectal surgery in the region.